jailsonsb2/RadioPlayer-ZenoRadio/README.md

 // Change Stream URL Zeno Radio Here. const URL_STREAMING = 'https://stream.zeno.fm/yn65fsaurfhvv';

+// To generate the Zeno Radio API link from the mount point,
+// exclude the '/source' part and append the remaining mount point to the base URL of the API.
+// You can find the mount point in the Broadcast Settings.
+// For example, if the mount point is 'yn65fsaurfhvv/source',
+// the API link will be 'https://api.zeno.fm/mounts/metadata/subscribe/yn65fsaurfhvv'.

-//API URL Zeno Radio = copy your mount point present in broadcast settings, just the code before /source const API_URL = 'https://api.zeno.fm/mounts/metadata/subscribe/yn65fsaurfhvv'
+const API_URL = 'https://api.zeno.fm/mounts/metadata/subscribe/yn65fsaurfhvv'

 // Variable to control history display: true = display / false = hides